torbsd/torbsd.github.io/fbsd-relays.md

 The sample [torrc file](torrc.txt) includes the necessary torrc configuration lines.

 The one caveat to using obfsproxy with a firewall is that the TCP port is determined dynamically.
 In such a case, a static port can be assigned in the torrc file with ExtORPort option.

-###Optimizing FreeBSD###

-Much attention has been given to optimizing operating systems to operate as Tor relays.
-At this point, we don't have experience in any bottlenecks in using FreeBSD as a relay, although the relays we have administered have never exceeded 5mbps.
-However, if Netflix could use a default install of FreeBSD 10 to push its traffic, FreeBSD likely doesn't need that much tweaking.

 ###Consider Using Memory-Based Filesystems###